MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/other-apis/ios.md

 MSMobileCenter.setEnabled(false)
 ```

-To enable enable all at once Mobile Center again, use the same API but pass `true` as a parameter.
+To enable enable all at once Mobile Center again, use the same API but pass `YES`/`true` as a parameter.

 **Objective-C**